Spanish treasure lands after 200 years

 "For Spain, this sunken ship, this archaeological site, is still a warship and we still have jurisdiction over what has happened to it."

-The Spanish government plans to restore, conserve and catalogue the contents of the 17-tonne cargo, which it estimates to be worth 373 million euros ($496 million).
+The Spanish government plans to restore, conserve and catalogue the contents of the 17-tonne cargo, which it estimates to be worth 373 million euros.

 Several cities are vying to put the coins on show, but the culture minister said no decision had yet been taken.
 Spain has not said where it will keep the coins in the meantime, for security reasons.